-- 1. at least 45 points for Strategic assessment criteria and; - 2. at least 75 points in total.
+- 1. assessed with GO for Strategic assessment criteria and; - 2. at least 30 points for Operational assessment criteria.

-Applications with the assessment score of less than 45 points for Strategic assessment criteria will not be further assessed.
-Applications with less than 75 points in total will be rejected.
+Applications assessed with NO GO for Strategic assessment criteria will not be further Important assessed.
+Applications with less than 30 points for Operational assessment criteria will be rejected.

-After the quality assessment, five (5) ranking lists will be established, one per each SO, listing the provisionally selected applications that meet the funding thresholds (minimum of 45 points for Strategic assessment criteria and minimum of 75 points in total) ranked in descending order and within the available financial envelope.
+After the quality assessment, four (4) ranking lists will be established, one per each SO, listing the provisionally selected applications that meet the funding thresholds (Strategic assessment criteria met and minimum of 30 points for Operational criteria obtained) ranked in descending order and within the available financial envelope.